tobiasgerstenberg/homepage/Readme.md

 git branch
 cd public
 git branch
+cd ../themes/academic
+git branch
 ```
-- if it shows that you're on the branch `master` for both of them you're fine
+- if it shows that you're on the branch `master` for all three of them you're fine
-- otherwise just type `git checkout master` to change the branch
+- otherwise just type `git checkout master` to change the branch (in each of the three directories)

 ## Basic organization